django/deps/draft/0008-black.rst

 However, formatting changes already happen alongside new features and bug fixes, adding a steady stream of pollution.
 Adopting Black will eliminate future code reformatting, making the git history cleaner looking forwards.

-Besides, GitHub has a "View blame prior to this change" button to jump easily through refactoring commits.
+Besides, GitHub has a "View blame prior to this change" button to jump easily through refactoring commits. git-hyer-blame was also suggested as a way to ignore non-significant commits, although it requires some setup and doesn't integrate with IDEs.

-This commit will also be disruptive for open pull requests.
+Reformatting will also be disruptive for open pull requests.
 One way to update them is to run Black on modified files, keep a copy aside, start a new branch from master, move the modified files back into place, and commit the result.